openzipkin/zipkin/zipkin-collector/pulsar/README.md

 multiple consumers can attach to the same subscription and messages are delivered in a round-robin distribution across consumers.

+This collector is implemented as a Pulsar consumer supporting Pulsar brokers running version 4.x or later.
+The default `subscriptionType` is `Shared`, which allows multiple consumers to attach to the same subscription, with messages delivered in a round-robin distribution across consumers, the default `subscriptionInitialPosition` is `Earliest`, you can modify the consumer settings as needed through the `consumerProps` parameter.
+Also, the client settings can also be modified through the `clientProps` parameter.

 For information about running this collector as a module in Zipkin server, see the [Zipkin Server README](../../zipkin-server/README.md#pulsar-collector).